ibm-cloud-docs/assistant/actions.md

 ### Customizing disambiguation
 {: #actions-disambiguation-config}

-You can control things like the wording your assistant uses to introduce the disambiguation list and whether a *None of the above* choice is offered.
+You can control things like the wording your assistant uses to introduce the disambiguation list.

 To customize disambiguation, complete the following steps: